jellyfin/jellyfin-mpv-shim/README.md

 af=scaletempo,lavcac3enc=yes:640:3 # (for aac 5.1 tracks to the receiver)
 ```

+### MPV Crashes with "The sub-scale option must be a floating point number or a ratio"

+Run the jellyfin-mpv-shim program with LC_NUMERIC=C.

 ## Development

 If you'd like to run the application without installing it, run `./run.py`.